Let's cover the basics

 How long does it take to produce your work?

 Hand work takes a substantial amount of time.
 Craftsmanship is a marathon, not a sprint as I often remind myself.
-I will often have well over 24 hours of labor in a medium sized purse and over 12 hours of labor in a wallet.
+I will often have well over 24 hours of labor in a medium sized purse or wallet.

 What are the basic steps for creating a leather project?